flipcamp/engagingstudents4/essays/pellegrin.md

 ### 3) CPE: Normative Phraseology / Syncopated

 Having honed students’ comprehension of syncopation and hypermeter with jazz exercises, the focus now turns to CPE repertoire.
-These examples all feature normative phrase structure and syncopation, and some contain other rhythmic complexities such as hemiola, polyrhythm, and metric displacement as well.
+These examples all feature normative phrase structure and syncopation, and some contain other rhythmic complexities like hemiola, polyrhythm, and metric displacement.
 They therefore are analogous to the jazz exercises above, and the multilayered model of stable norms and salient deviations applies.

 ### 4) CPE: Non-Normative Phraseology / Mostly Unsyncopated